Ercole Spada

-Ercole Spada (born 26 July 1937 in Busto Arsizio) is an Italian automobile designer.
+Ercole Spada (26 July 1937 – 3 August 2025) was an Italian automobile designer.
 His most notable designs were produced in the 1960s, for the Zagato design studio house, where Spada was chief stylist.
-During this period some of the most notable sports cars by Aston Martin, Ferrari, Maserati, as well as Alfa Romeo, Abarth, Fiat and Lancia were clothed by Spada's designs.
+During this period some of the most notable sports cars by Aston Martin, Ferrari, and Maserati, as well as Alfa Romeo, Abarth, Fiat and Lancia were clothed by Spada's designs.

 Background and early days

-Spada earned a degree in industrial engineering from Istituto Tecnico Feltrinelli in 1956.
+Spada was born in Busto Arsizio on 26 July 1937.
+He earned a degree in industrial engineering from Istituto Tecnico Feltrinelli in 1956.
 Following a military service, he joined Zagato in February 1960.